Asal Houshiarnejad “Nejad,” PsyD

 California License Psy Lic #PSY28994

-Dr. Nejad has dedicated her clinical training to study the relationship between the biological, psychological, and social aspects of functioning.
+Dr. Nejad’s passion for helping children and their families paved her path to dedicate her clinical training to study the relationship between the biological, psychological, social, and cultural aspects of functioning.
+Given her own cultural background, she recognizes and is sensitive to the unique cultural differences and needs for each individual.
 The combination of her formal training, compassion, and drive has allowed Dr. Nejad to recognize the importance of integrating the biopsychosocial model when working with children and their families.
 This has provided her with the tools to develop individually tailored treatment plans and recommendations when providing therapeutic services so that every child can reach their highest potential while improving their quality of life.
+Her empathic and comprehensive approach allows her to “unlock” a clear treatment plan that provides a “key” to improving a child’s symptoms and guiding them towards health and well-being.